CDK4/6 Inhibitors for Metastatic Breast Cancer

 Komen Financial Assistance Program |

 Susan G. Komen® created the Komen Financial Assistance Program to help those struggling with the costs of breast cancer treatment by providing financial assistance to eligible individuals.
-Funding is available for eligible individuals undergoing breast cancer treatment at any stage or living with metastatic breast cancer (stage 4).
 To learn more about this program and other helpful resources, call the Komen Breast Care Helpline at 1-877 GO KOMEN (1-877-465-6636) or email helpline@komen.org.
 Se habla español. |

 Susan G. Komen®‘s position on fairness in oral cancer drug coverage |

-Insurance coverage of oral cancer drugs Cancer medications given by vein (through an IV) or injection (under the skin or into a muscle) are usually covered under a health insurance plan’s medical benefit.
+Insurance coverage of oral cancer drugs Cancer medications given through an IV into a vein or by an injection (under the skin or into a muscle) are usually covered under a health insurance plan’s medical benefit.
 However, cancer medications that are pills (oral cancer drugs) are usually covered under a health insurance plan’s prescription drug benefit.
 As a result, people often find themselves facing high out-of-pocket costs when filling prescriptions for oral cancer drugs.
 Sometimes these costs can be thousands of dollars a month.
 The impact of high cost-sharing High prescription drug costs and the resulting out-of-pocket burden on patients are a barrier to care.
 They can prevent people from getting the medications prescribed by their health care providers.
-No one should be forced to get less appropriate treatment because an insurer gives more coverage for IV and injectable drugs than pills.
+No one should be forced to get less appropriate treatment because an insurer gives more coverage for IV and injectable drugs than for pills.
 Efforts to increase fairness in drug coverage Komen supports state and federal efforts to require insurers to provide the same or better coverage for oral cancer drugs as they do for IV and injectable cancer drugs.
 This would help make sure patients have access to affordable, appropriate treatment.
 Become a Komen Advocacy Insider Sign up to be a Komen Advocacy Insider and get informed when action is needed on drug coverage issues at the state or national level. |

 SUSAN G. KOMEN® METASTATIC BREAST CANCER SUPPORT RESOURCES |